openminted/alvis-docker/openminted-components/uc-tdm-as-e/README.md

 # uc-tdm-AS-E
-recognizes phenotypes, genes, markers, and wheat-related taxa.
-It categorizes the phenotypes with the Wheat Trait Ontology.
-It is the workflow for the OpenMinTeD AS-E use case.
+Recognizes Gene, Protein and RNA of A. thaliana .
+It normalizes them with Gene Locus and identifies interacts_with relationships between Gene and Protein.
+It encapsulates the workflow for the OpenMinTeD AS-E use case.

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically: